rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Linear-Actuator-And-stand.md

 **Analysis:**

-Analysis is listed in order of constraint reference.
 <br/><br/>

-A1. *Anchoring:* The linear actuator is mounted to the stand, which is anchored to the bike stand frame using clamps, and is represented in Figures 1, 2, and 3.
+**Anchoring:** The linear actuator is mounted to the stand, which is anchored to the bike stand frame using clamps, and is represented in Figures 1, 2, and 3.
+The bike frame height has a clearance of 10mm, but is also adjustable to endure clamps fits around frame and between the floor.

-A2. *Grounding:*  The linear actuator case is grounded to the bike stand frame using 14 Gauge THHN stranded wire, rated for 15 Amps.
+**Grounding:**  The linear actuator case is grounded to the bike stand frame using 14 Gauge THHN stranded wire, rated for 15 Amps.
 Paint is to be removed from bike stand frame and is represented in Figure 2.

-A3. *Sizing:* The linear actuator stand modeled to be 5.6” x 5.8” x 6.3”, which is capable of containing the controller board that is approximately 3.5” x 2”, while maintaining the height required for the resistance subsystem.
+**Sizing:** The linear actuator stand modeled to be 5.6” x 5.8” x 6.3”, which is capable of containing the controller board that is approximately 3.5” x 2”, while maintaining the height required for the resistance subsystem.

-A4. *Openings:* Figure 2 shows 2 holes, one circular for power input, and the other a slit opening for the actuator to controller communication/power.
+**Openings:** Figure 2 shows 2 holes, one circular for power input, and the other a slit opening for the actuator to controller communication/power.

-A5. *Constructions:* The linear actuator stand is constructed using 0.5” thick plexi-glass material that will not block communication from the linear actuator controller to the main controller.
+**Constructions:** The linear actuator stand is constructed using 0.5” thick plexi-glass material that will not block communication from the linear actuator controller to the main controller.